Chenghua Emperor: The imperial heir

-Lady Wan's camaraderie
+Lady Wan's camarilla

 The Emperor's relationship with Lady Wan changed after 1475, as he had five consorts and a total of eleven sons and six daughters between 1476 and 1487.
 Despite no longer living with Lady Wan, the Emperor remained devoted to her and may have tried to make up for his absence by supporting her activities.
 During the latter part of his reign, he rarely restricted her actions, even when they were illegal.
 Her agents were involved in various activities, such as mining for copper, silver, gold, and precious stones in Yunnan, foreign trade, pearl gathering in Guangdong, tax collection along the Yangtze River, and the salt trade.
 In 1483, one of her eunuchs was so arrogant while purchasing antiques in Suzhou that local officials and gentry were almost provoked to take up arms.
 Upon learning of his misconduct, the Emperor had him executed.
 Her chief eunuch, Liang Fang, was in charge of the imperial warehouse in Beijing, giving him the opportunity to sell goods at inflated prices to cover up the sale of offices organized by Lady Wan.

 Despite numerous complaints, the Emperor did not punish Lady Wan for her actions.
-In fact, he punished officials who spoke out against her abuse of power, excessive spending, and corruption.
-As a result, she maintained significant influence until her death in 1487.
+He punished officials who spoke out against her abuse of power, excessive spending, and corruption.
+She maintained significant influence until her death in 1487.

 Another notorious eunuch during the Chenghua era was Wang Zhi, a Yao-born man who was captured and castrated during the counterinsurgency campaigns of the 1460s.
 He initially served as a servant to Lady Wan, but only held minor positions until he was put in charge of the Western Depot in 1477.
 This secret police force was created to supplement the already-established Eastern Depot.
 Wang Zhi soon clashed with Grand Secretary Shang Lu and Minister of War Xiang Zhong, leading to their dismissal.
 During this time, only those who were closely aligned with Lady Wan or those who remained silent were able to keep their positions.
 Wang Zhi terrorized the elite of Beijing for several years before being sent to inspect border troops in 1482.
-In 1483, his rival from the Eastern Depot presented accusations that gained the Emperor's trust, resulting in Wang Zhi being transferred to guard the imperial tombs in Nanjing.
+In 1483, his rival from the Eastern Depot presented accusations that gained the Emperor's trust, resulting in Wang being transferred to guard the imperial tombs in Nanjing.